eshan1347/CollabCode/README.md

 # CollabCode

 CollabCode is a real-time collaborative coding platform that allows users to collaborate on coding projects in real-time.
-It enables multiple users to edit code simultaneously, providing features like formatting options, and real-time updates.
+It enables multiple users to edit code simultaneously, providing features like formatting options, and real-time updates as well few problem statements to work on.
-It also allows to run as well as save your code on a aws cloud server.
+It is deployed on aws ec2 instance and allows users to run and save code on aws s3 container.
+It currently supports C, C++ , Java and Python code.

 ## Features

 - Real-time collaboration: Multiple users can edit code simultaneously, and changes are reflected in real-time for all participants.
 - Formatting options: Users can apply formatting options such as bold, italic, and underline to the code.
 - File upload: Users can upload files to work on projects together.
+- Problem Statements for Users to Solve
-- Support for users to code in various programming languages
+- Support for users to code in various programming languages (C, C++, Java, Python)

 ## Technologies Used

 - **Frontend**: React.js, Socket.IO, Axios
 - **Backend**: Node.js, Express.js, Socket.IO, AWS SDK
-- **Deployment**: AWS
+- **Deployment**: AWS EC2
 - **Other**: Multer (for file uploads), AWS S3 (for file storage)

 ## Getting Started